 As with budget machines, there must be aspects to complain about; surprisingly, with the TC-865-UR13, there’s very little to complain about for the cost, as its peppy Intel Core i3-9100 CPU, 8GB RAM, and 1TB storage (but we expected an SSD here) will have you run home tasks as quickly as possible.

-Overall, the new design looks great, is compact and manages to offer some real estate for future upgrades (PCIe x16, PCIe X1, one M.2 for SSD and one M.2 for WLAN/Bluetooth), but the system works well out-of-the-box even without the upgrades.
-One thing you’ll notice is that the Aspire TC-865-UR14 isn’t quite a small-form-factor (SFF) that are usually tiny like the Dell Inspiron 3470, which is a good thing if you plan on throwing in more storage and RAM later.
+Overall, the new design looks great, is compact, and manages to offer some real estate for future upgrades (PCIe x16, PCIe X1, one M.2 for SSD, and one M.2 for WLAN/Bluetooth), but the system works well out-of-the-box even without the upgrades.
+One thing you’ll notice is that the Aspire TC-865-UR14 isn’t quite a small-form-factor (SFF) that is usually tiny like the Dell Inspiron 3470, which is a good thing if you plan on throwing in more storage and RAM later.